This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, as the cake chills, the graham crackers absorb moisture from the cream and become soft, creating a sliceable, cake-like consistency.
+Yes.
+As the cake chills, the graham crackers absorb moisture from the cream filling and soften into tender, cake-like layers.
+This is what gives an icebox cake its name and texture.

 Ways To Use Leftover Ingredients